troglobit/redir/README.md

 `redir` listens for TCP connections on a given `SRC:PORT`.
 When clients connect to `redir` it initiates a connection to the server on `DST:PORT` to pass data between them.
-Te `SRC` and `DST` are from the perspective of `redir`.
+The `SRC` and `DST` are from the perspective of `redir`.

 ```